 Schedule Adjustment: The final opportunity for all students to register for classes, make schedule changes, or cancel enrollment before classes begin.
 Students should check their schedule for any classes removed due to low enrollment.
 Students who decide not to attend must drop all their classes.
 Students will be financially responsible for any classes remaining on their schedule once Schedule Adjustment ends.

-Drop/Add Period: During the drop/add period, a student may make schedule adjustments without receiving a “W” grade for each class dropped.
+Drop/Add Period: During the drop/add period, a student may make schedule adjustments without receiving a "W" grade for each class dropped.
 However, a student will not be able to drop all of their classes.
-To drop their last class, students will need to resign from the University by completing a Resignation Form from the Office of the Registrar and will receive a “W” grade for the last class.
+To drop their last class, students will need to resign from the university and will receive a "W" grade for the last class left.

 Final Fee Payment Deadline: Students are responsible for tuition and fees for any courses that remain on their schedule.